Andrea King: Early life

 Andrea King was born Georgette André Barry on February 1, 1919, in Paris, France.
+Her English-French father was Andre Barry.
+(Another source says, "King may have been the illegitimate daughter of a Washington diplomat her mother had known in France during the war.
+The truth remains unknown.")
 At the age of two months, she and her American mother, Lovina Belle Hart, moved to the United States.
-Her mother attended Columbia University in New York City.
+Her mother attended Columbia University in New York City and was a drama coach.
+Her father was an aviator who was killed in wartime.

 When her mother married Douglas McKee, King went to live with them in Forest Hills, Queens.
+Her education at the Ruth Doing School included instruction in "Greed-robe-weaving and barefoot dancing".
 As a teenager, King attended the progressive Edgewood School in Greenwich, Connecticut, a northern campus of Marietta Johnson's Organic School of Education.
 Playing Juliet in a school production when she was 14, she was asked to audition for a role in a Lee Shubert play, which led to other stage work.

 Career

+Theatre

 King began appearing as a child actress in Broadway plays and other stage work.
 Her Broadway credits included Growing Pains (1933) and Fly Away Home (1935).
 She also appeared as Mary Skinner in Life with Father.

+Film

 Her film debut was in a docudrama, The March of Time's first feature-length film titled The Ramparts We Watch (1940).
 In 1944, she signed with Warner Bros. and changed her stage name to King (some of her early movies have her credited as "Georgette McKee", her stepfather's name).
+Warner signed her for the film The Very Thought of You (1944), casting her as the younger sister of the character that Ida Lupino was to play because of her resemblance to the actress.
+Lupino was replaced by Eleanor Parker, but King remained in the film.
 King appeared uncredited in the Bette Davis film Mr. Skeffington (1944), followed by another ten movies in the next three years.
 The Warner Bros. studio photographers voted King the most photogenic actress for the year 1945.

 She co-starred in the mystery-horror film, The Beast with Five Fingers (1946), and a drama, The Man I Love (1947), both opposite Robert Alda.
 King was originally cast to play Dr. Lilith Ritter in Nightmare Alley, a film noir directed by Edmund Goulding, but she chose instead the role of the sophisticated Marjorie Lundeen in Ride the Pink Horse (1947).

 In the 1950s, King had leading roles in the film noirs Dial 1119 and Southside 1-1000 (both 1950) and a science-fiction story, Red Planet Mars (1952).
 She later played supporting roles in Hollywood feature films such as The World in His Arms (1952), and Band of Angels (1957).